Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 Then, we create a procfile.
-then, I need to allow it to settings.py allowed hosts, aswell as the localhost so it can be locally hosted too. then press commit and push to deploy to heroku.
+then, I need to allow it to settings.py allowed hosts, aswell as the localhost so it can be locally hosted too. then press commit and push to deploy to heroku. the application is now deployed to the heroku platform.

+AWS.
+First I created an account with AWS, then travel to aws management console and search for s3 scalable cloud.
+I will click that.